 If your employer offers COBRA, within 14 days of them becoming aware of your qualifying event, you will be sent an election notice.
 From the date of that letter, you have 60 days to select COBRA coverage, which will begin coverage retroactively to the day after your qualifying event.

-For example, if you are terminated on Christmas Eve because your employer is just mean, you would probably receive your election notice sometime in early January.
+For example, if you are terminated on Christmas Eve, you would probably receive your election notice sometime in early January.
 You spend a month deciding whether you should take COBRA and submit the election notice around February 8th.
 Your COBRA processor, which is sometimes different from the health insurance company, may very well send you an initial invoice as follows;

 How long does COBRA last?